17 June 2020: Aalto is currently planning to adopt a hybrid operating model in mid-August

 Teaching in the autumn will begin according to the planned schedule.
 Most orientation activities will be held online, but some activities can be arranged to take place on campus providing that the safety measures are in place.
 Teaching will be implemented remotely for the most part.
 However, teaching may be conducted on campus if the safety measures are observed and if allowed under the status of the pandemic and the national restrictions.

-The organisers of teaching, exams and dissertations are asked to notify their plans regarding the use of the campus facilities well in advance already at the planning stage [email protected]
+The organisers of teaching, exams and public defenses are asked to notify their plans regarding the use of the campus facilities well in advance already at the planning stage [email protected]

 Notification procedures for students to visit the campus are published separately on Into.